Home Articles Digital Sketching Must-Have Architect Tools for Drafting & Design in 2025

 Part3 is construction administration software built specifically for architects.
 It provides a dedicated digital platform for managing submittals, RFIs, drawings, and field reports in one place.

-The platform integrates seamlessly with Procore, allowing architects to stay connected with contractors and project partners already working in that ecosystem.
+The platform integrates with Procore, allowing architects to stay connected with contractors and project partners already working in that ecosystem.
 Designed for both office and on-site use, Part3 makes it simple to issue reports, review submittals, and track changes without the burden of manual processes.

 By automating CA tasks, Part3 helps firms protect profits, save time, and ensure design intent is carried through during construction.